avery-gfs/CS-2/README.md

 ## Dictionaries

-A dictionary is a collection of key/value pairs that allow us to look up the value associated with each key.
+A dictionary is a collection of key/value pairs that allows us to look up the value associated with each key.

 https://runestone.academy/ns/books/published/fopp/Dictionaries/toctree.html?mode=browsing